The Wendy Barrie Show: Broadcast history

+The NBC version debuted on February 21, 1950.
+It aired Tuesdays and Thursdays from 7:30 to 7:45 p.m.
+Eastern Time, with the final episode airing on September 27, 1950.
+Martin Goodman was the producer, and Alan Neuman was the director.

 The series stars Wendy Barrie, a film and television actress with over 40 films to her credit.

 According to the book What Women Watched: Daytime Television in the 1950s (University of Texas Press, 2005) by Marsha Cassidy, the DuMont daytime schedule beginning in January 1949 was: